Table of Contents

 5. Recycle Right

-The Recycle Right mobile app helps to improve recycling knowledge and understanding which items go in which bins to improve recycling rates.
-Users are able to choose their local council, find the nearest recycling drop-off locations for items such as car batteries, and has an A-Z materials recycling guide.
-The app also features helpful advice and categories such as “Handy Tips” which provides information on how to compost, create worm farms and how to use real nappies.
+The Recycle Right mobile app helps to improve recycling knowledge and understanding of which items go in which bins to improve recycling rates.
+Users are able to choose their local council, find the nearest recycling drop-off locations for items such as car batteries, and have an A-Z materials recycling guide.
+The app also features helpful advice and categories such as “Handy Tips” which provides information on how to compost, create worm farms and how use real nappies.
 It also has a section entitled “Leftover Recipes” filled with a variety of recipes that help users reduce food waste.

 6. Brisbane Bin and Recycling